What’s on at the Sydney Festival

 The most popular cultural festival in Australia

 The festival draws in around a million people from far and wide making it the most popular cultural festival in Australia.
-Seven hundred top Australian and International artists will dazzle and mesmerise you with an array of world class performances in dance, theatre and music.
+Several hundred top Australian and International artists will dazzle and mesmerise you with an array of world-class performances in dance, theatre and music.